djromix/CsvDynamic/Readme.md

 The Convert function can handle string arrays, file paths, or Stream objects.

 The first row of the CSV file is assumed to be the header.
-The properties of the objects in the list that is returned are derived from the contents of the header row, stripped of all non-alphanumeric characters (ex.
-"Total Deliveries" is now TotalDeliveries).
+The properties of the objects in the list that is returned are derived from the contents of the header row, stripped of all non-alphanumeric characters and any beginning numeric characters (ex.
+"3 Total Deliveries 3" is now TotalDeliveries3).

 Of course, you lose Intellisense when you use dynamic objects.
 However, it's also easy to use for mapping to your classes.
 You can use a function that generates a class, or you can add a constructor that takes in a dynamic object to your class: